From Denial to Triumph: How the Internet and Kindness Rebuilt a Young Girl’s Confidence with a Bionic Arm

 How Will Public Opinion Shift If More Stories Like Remi’s Come to Light?

-The possible within public awareness cannot be underestimated.
+The power of public awareness cannot be underestimated.
 When a personal story like Remi’s goes viral, it:

 📢 Sparks conversations about healthcare reform.